conmmul/DepMap-data/README.md

 * The plot title can also be changed by altering the string in plt.title (there is a comment indicating where this change should be done)

+**Grouped Bar Plots**

+* Uses the same file paths for csv files as the volcano plot script

+* gmt files for GSEA should be downloaded through MSigDB (www.gsea-msigdb.org)

+* Oncotree Codes can be used to specify the cancer type intended (PAAD, LUAD, COAD, etc.)

+* Only one protein should be tested; comutations are not currently supported

+* List of mutations can be any length, but fewer mutations is faster and makes a cleaner graph

+* P-value and Q-value cutoffs, gene sets, and GSEA parameters can be changed within the 'rungsea' function